 - Checklists such as these visual routine charts from Etsy work wonders for kids.

 - A simple notebook for the child to make lists and stay on top of tasks

-- Use a timer for all occasions – school time, meal time, and so on.
-We use Amazon’s Alexa to assist us with a timer (among many other things such as weather, audio books, cooking, and music!).
+- Use a timer for all occasions – school time, mealtime, etc. We use Amazon’s Alexa to assist us with a timer (among many other things such as weather, audiobooks, cooking, and music!).

 - Rhythms, Routines, & Schedules by Rachel Norman and Lauren Tamm

 - What is Executive Function Guide for Parents